robertmalexandru/customer_churn_analysis/README.md

 ## Problem Statement

-* Customer churn is a critical business metric, that directly affects revenue and growth.
+* Customer churn is a critical business metric that directly affects revenue and growth.
 * In this case study, I calculated churn rates, investigated the reasons behind customer churn, and proposed actionable recommendations.

 ## Dataset Details